-If the applicant continues to disagree with a decision by a review officer they can appeal in writing to the Minister.
+If the applicant continues to disagree with a decision by a review officer, they or their agent can appeal in writing to the Minister.

-The Minister or a person authorised by the Minister must consider all relevant circumstances of the appeal, including any new matters raised by the applicant.
+The Minister or the Delegate of the Minister must consider all relevant circumstances of the appeal, including any new matters raised by the applicant.
 Relevant factors include: